The Adventures of Beekle: The Unimaginary Friend: Background

 One of 13 published books Santat illustrated in 2014, he wrote the book as a gift to his son, who also inspired the story.
-He has stated that for him personally, the book is "a metaphor about the birth of my son", as "There’s the initial anxiety of being a first-time father realizing that there is this inevitable destiny of meeting this new person but knowing you’ll love them unconditionally without having ever met.
-Then the imagination becomes a reality when you finally hold your child in your arms for the first time, and that’s when your imaginary friend gets his name, Beekle."
+He has stated that for him personally, the book is "a metaphor about the birth of my son", as "there's the initial anxiety of being a first-time father realizing that there is this inevitable destiny of meeting this new person but knowing you'll love them unconditionally without having ever met.
+Then the imagination becomes a reality when you finally hold your child in your arms for the first time, and that's when your imaginary friend gets his name, Beekle".
 The name Beekle came from his son's first word, an attempt to say bicycle.
 Santat's goal was to explore imaginary friends in a different way from others by taking the point of view of the imaginary friend.

 The story was originally a metaphor for the creative process; Beekle was originally drawn with one eye.
 Through the writing process Beekle become more of a blob and the creative process metaphor was deemphasized to focus on the theme of friendship.
-In the original draft Santat had Beekle make several attempts to fit in with the other imaginary friends by trying to look and act as they did, as "he doesn’t like who he is and feels like he’s too weird to be imagined."
+In the original draft Santat had Beekle make several attempts to fit in with the other imaginary friends by trying to look and act as they did, as "he doesn't like who he is and feels like he's too weird to be imagined".
 Santat and his editor chose to remove this from the draft, as they felt that this was "more of a teenagers reaction to not fitting in" and they "decided it was better to write a story about the anxieties of making your very first friend".

-In 2015 a film adaptation developed by Jason Reitman for DreamWorks Animation was announced, however, years later it was quietly cancelled.
+In 2015 a film adaptation developed by Jason Reitman for DreamWorks Animation was announced, but years later it was quietly cancelled.

-Writing and Illustrations
+Writing and illustrations

 Santat's story is accompanied by his own artwork and Horn Book reviewer Robin Smith has stated that his use of greys and colors and the way that the story being told through Beekle's point of view helps readers to feel Beekle's emotions.
 The book is meant to be written by Alice, the girl who Beekle befriends.
 Santat gives credit to his editor, Connie Hsu, for helping him with the story and for calming him about how the book would be received.

-The artwork for The Adventures of Beekle was predominantly created digitally, with Santat stating that it was "probably a good 80% digital and 20% traditional."
-According to Kirkus Reviews, Beekle's isolation can also be sensed from the way the illustrations, "often isolate the tiny Beekle in corners or surround him with large figures accentuate his loneliness."
+The artwork for The Adventures of Beekle was predominantly created digitally, with Santat stating that it was "probably a good 80% digital and 20% traditional".
+According to Kirkus Reviews, Beekle's isolation can also be sensed from the way the illustrations, "often isolate the tiny Beekle in corners or surround him with large figures accentuate his loneliness".
 The style of illustrations in The Adventures of Beekle are a departure from the more action-oriented illustrations Santat had been known for creating.
 The book drew comparisons to Where the Wild Things Are.